pyplan/pyplan-docs/docs/user-guide/code/coding-window.md

 ### Influence Diagram

 Visual representation of the application logic.
-Each node corresponds to a step in the data flow (loading, transformation, calculation, output), and the arrows show dependencies between nodes.
+Each node materializes a business concept of the model (an input, a dimension, a calculated measure, an output), and the arrows show how those concepts influence each other.
 From here we can select nodes, open their coding window, and run them.

 ### Node Display Modes